 SQL Window Functions

-Summary: in this tutorial, you will learn about SQL window functions that solve complex query challenges in easy ways.
+Summary: in this tutorial, you will learn about SQL window functions that solve complex query challenges easily.

-The aggregate functions perform calculations across a set of rows and return a single output row.
+The aggregate functions perform calculations across rows and return a single output row.

 The following query uses the SUM() aggregate function to calculate the total salary of all employees in the company: